ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

+# Week 5: Social Engineering and Technology

+Phishing is ranked as the number one cybercrime in 2022 based on the FBI's crime statistics [^10].

+In Finland, phishing might be also the most visible cybercrime.
+In 2022, Finns lost 32,4 million euros for scams and frauds [^11].
+Banks and media are constantly warning us about different phishing campaigns and schemes.
+Many of us have received SMS messages or emails related to phishing.

+In this exercise, we will try some simple phishing and counter-phishing technologies.

 ## Pre-requisites

-This week, you will likely need a working Linux machine for every task.
+You will likely need a working Linux machine for every task.

 We provide guidance only for the course's virtual machine.
 If you use other methods, you might need to explore a bit more by yourself.